Last update: 01.23.2019

 Apps & extensions

 This is where it becomes plainly obvious that ProtonVPN is a work in progress.
-Custom apps exist only for Windows, Mac, and Android.
-Tough luck, iPhone and iPad people!
-To be fair, you can still use ProtonVPN with iOS, routers, and Linux (you’ll just have to do it in a roundabout way (by running it through standalone VPN protocol apps).
+Since very recently, custom apps exist for Windows, Mac, iOS, and Android.
+And, it also has a free version.
+You can still use ProtonVPN with routers, and Linux in a roundabout way (by running it through standalone VPN protocol apps).

 ProtonVPN on Mac is largely identical to the Windows version – the interface looks the same, and the functions are no different either.
 Android is slightly different and has less to offer.
 For instance, it doesn’t have a traditional kill switch and the VPN uses IKEv2 instead of OpenVPN.
-These to points require additional comment from our ProtonVPN review team:
+These two points require additional comment from our ProtonVPN review team:

 - If you want to have a Kill Switch on your Android device (which you do), you can use an external native Android feature to perform the same function.
 Android 7+ has something called Always-on VPN and you can use it to prevent connections that go outside the VPN tunnel.
 For Android 8+, this feature is extended with the Block connections without VPN option.

 - Security-wise, IKEv2 is just as good as OpenVPN.
 You might even consider it superior to mobile devices due to the protection it gives from leaks at the point where your connection goes from Wi-Fi to Mobile Data.
 With that said, IKEv2 might not work in every situation